About the Food For Kids Health Team:

 Annika’s Nutrition Philosophy

-As a mom and Certified Nutritionist since 1999 (19 years), I am passionate about educating parents on how to heal their children’s health concerns by improving the foods they eat and living a healthier lifestyle including regular detoxification, exercise, time in nature, and avoidance of toxins in their food, water, air, and careful examination of everything they put on their skin and in their mouth!
+As a mom and nutrition graduate since 1999, I am passionate about educating parents on how to improve their children’s health concerns through the foods they eat and living a healthier lifestyle including regular detoxification, exercise, time in nature, and avoidance of toxins in their food, water, air, and careful examination of everything they put on their skin and in their mouth!

 Common concerns like ADHD, hyperactivity, anxiety, mood swings, developmental delays, autism, “picky eating”, eczema, constipation, allergies, reoccurring ear and bronchial infections, are rarely ever fixed with medical intervention.

-Instead, the underlying issues that caused the symptoms need to be addressed, and this often stems from imbalances in the gut microbiome, “leaky gut”, detoxification and/or methylation challenges, poorly functioning mitochondria, food sensitivities and intolerances, vitamin/nutrient deficiencies.
+Instead, the underlying issues that caused the symptoms need to be addressed, and this often stems from things like imbalances in the gut microbiome, “leaky gut”, detoxification and/or methylation challenges, poor sulfur metabolism, mitochondrial issues, food sensitivities and intolerances, and vitamin/nutrient deficiencies.
 To heal any underlying health problem, every one of us requires a bioIndividual nutritional program based on our specific biochemistry, genetics, health history, toxic load, and emotional needs.